 Unsecured loans don’t rely on guarantees or collateral to protect against default, but failing to pay them has consequences.
 If you default, your wages could be garnished, or you could be forced into bankruptcy.
 Your credit score would be damaged, making it difficult to borrow at affordable rates in the near future.

 - Personal loans

 On the other hand, a secured debt relies on whatever was purchased with the borrowed money as collateral.
 Mortgages are secured debts since lenders can foreclose if you don’t make timely payments.
 Car loans are also secured because if you miss loan payments, your vehicle can be repossessed.
 Any time you borrow money and pledge something of value or have someone co-sign the loan, the debt is secured.
 The U.S. government backs federally guaranteed student loans, promising repayment to the lender if the borrower defaults.

 Ideally, debt-relief plans should guide you toward becoming debt free in three to five years.
 Each has benefits; each has drawbacks.
 That’s why choosing the right plan for you is crucial, as well as why professional guidance is pivotal.

-Let’s have a peek at each, so you’ll at least be familiar with your options when you speak or correspond with your certified credit counselor.
+Let’s consider each so you’re familiar with your options when you contact a certified credit counselor.